Skip to content

 Market Street and The Arndale Centre

-Pedestrianised Market Street is Manchester’s busiest shopping area, with more buzz than a bee convention.
-Here, you’ll find the Arndale Centre, a sprawling mall with everything you’re looking for, as well as some pleasant surprises.
+Pedestrianised Market Street is Manchester's busiest shopping area, with more buzz than a bee convention.
+Here, you'll find the Arndale Centre, a sprawling mall with everything you're looking for, and some pleasant surprises.

-Next, UNIQLO, Boots, TK Maxx… all the major brands are here.
-And if you’re feeling spendy, head for the fancier high-street labels, including All Saints, Paul Smith, Kurt Geiger and Space NK.
+Next, UNIQLO, Boots, TK Maxx, All Saints… all the major brands are here under one roof.
+And if you're feeling spendy, head for the fancier high-street labels, including Paul Smith, Kurt Geiger and Space NK.

-The Arndale Centre is one of the UK’s biggest city malls.
-So as you’d expect, it has a large food court on the upper floor.
-But there’s also an excellent, award-winning market, where Manchester’s best street-food vendors compete for your attention.
+The Manchester Arndale is one of the UK's biggest city-centre shopping centres, attracting millions of shoppers each year.
+So as you'd expect, it has a large food court on the upper floor, but there's also an excellent, award-winning market, where Manchester's best street-food vendors compete for your attention.
 Just follow your nose from stall to stall.

 Within the Arndale Centre, there are accessible toilets on all three floors, plus wheelchair hire if you need it.
 And just next door, you'll find a car park complete with bays for Blue Badge holders.